-91. A data subject has the right to obtain confirmation from the controller as to whether or not their personal data are being processed.
-For video surveillance this means that if no data is stored or transferred in any way then once the real-time monitoring moment has passed the controller could only give the information that no personal data is any longer being processed (besides the general information obligations under Article 13, see section 7 - Transparency and information obligations).
-If however data is still being processed at the time of the request (i.e. if the data is stored or continuously processed in any other way), the data subject should receive access and information in accordance with Article 15.

-- 92. There are however, a number of limitations that may in some cases apply in relation to the right to access. - J Article 15 (4) GDPR, adversely affect the rights of others - 93.
-Given that, any number of data subjects may be recorded in the same sequence of video surveillance a screening would then cause additional processing of personal data of other data subjects.
+- 92. A data subject has the right to obtain confirmation from the controller as to whether or not their personal data are being processed.
+For video surveillance this means that if no data is stored or transferred in any way then once the real-time monitoring moment has passed the controller could only give the information that no personal data is any longer being processed (besides the general information obligations under Article 13, see section 7 Transparency and information obligations).
+If however data is still being processed at the time of the request (i.e. if the data is stored or continuously processed in any other way), the data subject should receive access and information in accordance with Article 15. - 93.
+There are however, a number of limitations that may in some cases apply in relation to the right to access. - Article 15 (4) GDPR, adversely affect the rights of others - 94.
+Given that any number of data subjects may be recorded in the same sequence of video surveillance a screening would then cause additional processing of personal data of other data subjects.
 If the data subject wishes to receive a copy of the material (article 15 (3)), this could adversely affect the rights and freedoms of other data subject in the material.
 To prevent that effect the controller should therefore take into consideration that due to the intrusive nature of the video footage the controller should not in some cases hand out video footage where other data subjects can be identified.
-The protection of the rights of third parties should however not be used as an excuse to prevent legitimate claims of access by individuals, the controller should instead implement technical measures to fulfil the access request (for example, image-editing such as masking or scrambling). - Article 11 (2) GDPR, controller is unable to identify the data subject - 94.
-If the video footage is not searchable for personal data, (i.e. the controller would likely have to go through a large amount of stored material in order to find the data subject in question) the controller may be unable to identify the data subject. - For these reasons the data subject should (besides identifying themselves including with identification 95. document or in person) in its request to the controller, specify when - within a reasonable timeframe in proportion to the amount of data subjects recorded - he or she entered the monitored area.
+The protection of the rights of third parties should however not be used as an excuse to prevent legitimate claims of access by individuals, the controller should in those cases implement technical measures to fulfil the access request (for example, image-editing such as masking or scrambling).However, controllers are not obliged to implement such technical measures if they can otherwise ensure that they are able to react upon a request under Article 15 within the timeframe stipulated by Article 12 (3). - Article 11 (2) GDPR, controller is unable to identify the data subject - 95.
+If the video footage is not searchable for personal data, (i.e. the controller would likely have to go through a large amount of stored material in order to find the data subject in question) the controller may be unable to identify the data subject. - 96.
+For these reasons the data subject should (besides identifying themselves including with identification document or in person) in its request to the controller, specify when within a reasonable timeframe in proportion to the amount of data subjects recorded he or she entered the monitored area.
 The controller should notify the data subject beforehand on what information is needed in order for the controller to comply with the request.
 If the controller is able to demonstrate that it is not in a position to identify the data subject, the controller must inform the data subject accordingly, if possible.
+In such a situation, in its response to the data subject the controller should inform about the exact area for the monitoring, verification of cameras that were in use etc. so that the data subject will have the full understanding of what personal data of him/her may have been processed.